Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Simulation and Results

 The complete route is given in Table \ref{RH_route_table}.
-The total cost is \$144,113, and the total energy served is 60,764.9 kWh.
+The total cost is \$192,694, and the total energy served is 64.7 MWh.
 Table \ref{Event_timeline} shows the timeline of events after solving DSRRP, where all loads are restored after 8 hours.
 The initial states of the switches are shown in Fig. \ref{IEEE123_0}, and the subsequent switching operations are given in Table \ref{Event_timeline}.
-Crew 6 repairs line 58-59 in time step 2, but the number of served loads does not change since line 54-57 is damaged, which forces the area to be isolated by the switches.
-Three lines are repaired and three switches are closed at time step 3, which leads to the recovery of loads at buses 35 to 46, and 101 to 114.
-Switch 18-135 is opened since lines 18-19 and 18-163 are damaged.
+The 3-phase output of the DGs and the substation are shown in Fig. \ref{DG_output}, and {Fig. \ref{PV_BESS_Fig} shows the output of the PVs and BESSs.
+Crew 5 repairs line 38-39 and switch 18-135 is opened and 44-165 is closed to restore the loads at buses 35 to 46.
+Once line 113-114, is repaired by tree crew 10 and line crew 4, switch 108-174 is closed to restore the loads at buses 109 to 114.
 After repairing line 7-8 in time step 4, the CB is closed and the network starts to receive power from the substation.
-The 3-phase output of the DGs and the substation are shown in Fig. \ref{DG_output}.
-The DG at bus 52 is not used in this case, as the substation can serve the loads in the area after repairing lines 7-8 and 54-57.
-As soon as lines 18-163, 18-19, and 27-33 are repaired, the loads at buses 18 to 27 and 31 to 33 are restored by closing the switches shown in Table \ref{Event_timeline} at time step 6.
-Repairing lines 15-17 and 67-72 restores 10 loads, and finally all loads are restored at time step 8 by repairing the remaining lines.
-Switch 151-300 is opened and 97-174 is closed to return the network to its original configuration, and the substation can serve all loads.
+Switches 13-163 and 13-164 are opened to keep lines 15-17, 18-19, and 27-33 isolated.
+Loads at buses 52 to 59 are restored after repairing lines 54-57 and 58-59.
+8 loads are restored after repairing lines 15-17 and 105-106.
+After 6 hours, the loads around depot 1 are restored after repairing line 18-19 and closing switch 13-163.
+Finally, all loads are restored after 8 hours once lines 76-86, 91-93, and 93-95 are repaired.} Switch 151-300 is opened and 18-135 is closed to return the network to its original configuration, and the substation can serve all loads.